 In Opinion of the Justices No. 269, the Alabama Supreme Court declined to provide a specific definition, stating, "What is 'a public purpose' depends in part upon the time (age), place, objects to be obtained, modus operandi, economics involved, and countless other attendant circumstances.
 Generally speaking, however, it has for its objective the promotion of public health, safety, morals, security, prosperity, contentment, and the general welfare of the community."
+384 So.2d 1051, 1052 (Ala.
+1980) (quoting Board of Regents of University and State Colleges v.
+Frohmiller, 208 P.2d 833, 838 (1949)).

-The Court went on to say that:
+The Court went on to say that the "paramount test should be whether the expenditure confers a direct public benefit of a reasonably general character, that is to say, to a significant part of the public, as distinguished from a remote and theoretical benefit."
+Id.

-"The paramount test should be whether the expenditure confers a direct public benefit of a reasonably general character, that is to say, to a significant part of the public, as distinguished from a remote and theoretical benefit."
 "There is no fixed static definition of 'public purpose.'
 It is a concept which expands with the march of time.
 It changes with the changing conditions of our society.
 What today is not a public purpose may to future generations yet unborn be unquestionably a public purpose.
 'Public purpose' is a flexible phrase which expands to meet the needs of a complex society even though the need was unheard of when our State Constitution was adopted."